 sudo -u postgres psql

-Then, inside of postgres, run the following command to change password of ‘postgres’:
+Inside of postgres, run the following command to change password:

 ALTER USER postgres PASSWORD 'yourpassword'; \q # quite postgres console